shcallaway/cardician/README.md

 ## Background

-Like most innovations, Cardician was born out of laziness; I got tired of manually pasting names and URLs into the Google spreadsheet where I track professional connections.
+Cardician makes it quick and easy to keep track of professional connections.
+Add names and URLs from Linkedin to a Google sheet from the comfort of your command line.

 ## Usage

+To add a connection, pass their Linkedin URL as a command line argument to the main Ruby file.
+Like so:

+`$ruby /Cardician/lib/cardician.rb https://www.linkedin.com/in/sherwoodcallaway`

-On first use, Cardician will prompt the user to authenticate with Linkedin and Google.
-It stores these credentials for future use.
+On first use, Cardician prompts the user authenticate with Linkedin and Google.
+It saves these credentials for later.

-A bash alias makes it easy to invoke Cardician from any directory:
+Use a bash alias to invoke Cardician from any directory:

-`alias card=bundle exec ruby\ /Users/scallaway/Desktop/Cardician/cardician.rb`
+`alias cardician=ruby\ /Users/scallaway/Desktop/Cardician/cardician.rb`

 ## Install

+Clone the repository.
+Run `bundle install` in the root directory to install the necessary gems.

+You will need to provide three values in a .env file:
+* LINKEDIN_ID - Provided upon [registering a Linkedin app](https://www.linkedin.com/developer/apps)
+* LINKEDIN_SECRET - Same as above
+* GSHEET_ID - Visible in the Google sheet URL

 ## Resources
 * [Google Sheets API Ruby Quickstart](https://developers.google.com/sheets/quickstart/ruby)